“Black women have higher rates of many illnesses,

 Health Care Provider

-What if I would like help to find out what women’s health research is applicable to me?
+What if I would like to find out if pelvic floor exercises could help me?

-If you would like help to find out what women’s health research is applicable to you, it may be in your best interest to choose to talk to your health care provider about this.
+If you would like to find out if pelvic floor exercises could help you, it may be in your best interest to choose to talk to your health care provider about this.
+Together you may clarify your symptoms, discuss your options and if required, agree on who may be the most appropriate health care provider to help you.

 Health Topics A-Z

-Where may I find Health Topics A-Z related to Women’s Health Research?
+Where may I find Health Topics A-Z related to Pelvic Floor Exercises?

 In Health Topics A-Z you may find: